hiscoder-com/notepad-rcl/src/components/ListOfNotes/useData.md

-### Using this hook, we save data to the localforage database
+### With this hook, we save the note to the database using localforage

 ```jsx
 import { useState, useEffect } from 'react';